-All employee information is kept securely and only if we have a legitimate interest for keeping it (for example payroll requirements).
-This information is stored securely internally and also via an external HRIS platform (CIPHR).
-All standard employee records will be deleted six years after your employment ends.
+All employee and volunteer information is kept securely and only if we have a legitimate interest for keeping it (for example payroll requirements).
+Employee information is stored securely internally and via an external HRIS platform (CIPHR).
+Most standard employee records will be deleted six years after your employment ends.
 Trustee records may be retained for longer based on separate retention periods for corporate records.

 Change of purpose

 We will only use your personal data for the purposes for which we collected it, unless we reasonably consider that we need to use it for another reason and that reason is compatible with the original purpose.

 If you wish to get an explanation as to how the processing for the new purpose is compatible with the original purpose, please contact us.

 If we need to use your personal data for an unrelated purpose, we will notify you and we will explain the legal basis which allows us to do so.

 Please note that we may process your personal data without your knowledge or consent, in compliance with the above rules, where this is required or permitted by law

 ShelterBox will not, under any circumstances, share or sell your personal information to any third party for marketing purposes and you will not receive offers from other companies or organisations as a result of giving your details to us.
 We will never share your details with other organisations to use for their own purposes, other than where we are required to by law, for example with HMRC for Gift Aid auditing purposes.